Article

 How Multiple-Signature Contracts Will Provide Solutions to the Healthcare Blockchain

 Blockchain-based systems would require patients to authorize retrieval of their data through what Huang and coauthors call multiple-signature, or “multisig,” contracts in healthcare blockchains.
-Using these signatures, both the patient and healthcare provider use separate private keys to access the patient’s medical record in the network.
+Using these signatures, both patient and healthcare provider use separate private keys to access the patient’s medical record in the network.
 While this means the provider can’t access the patient’s data without permission, it also means that only providers—not patients—can change the patient’s data.

 “An easy solution for this is any de-identified patients’ data can be released to a public database for easy access,” he told the publication.
 In other words, blockchain would allow wider, simplified access of data among vetted parties on the blockchain.